Welcome to Heritage Park Rhododendron Gardens at Kimbolton.

 • Species Rhododendrons

-• A fine collection of trees and shrubs
+• A fine collection of trees, shrubs and perennials

 Please note: